chriscwill07/Waveshare-ESP32-S3-2.8B-480x640-Temp-Sensor-Readout-ST7701-LVGL9/README.md

 //**Board Notes**//
 This ESP32-S3-LCD 2.B 480x640 will not rotate the display to landscape mode with hardware.
 I was not able to rotate the display with LVGL either in software.
-You could use this code as a base to upgrade another ST7701 driver board to LVGL 9.
+You could use this code as a base to upgrade another ST7701 driver type display/devboard to LVGL 9.
 You would need to modify your current "Display_ST7701.h" and "Display_ST7701.cpp" files.
 Aside from little to no support from Waveshare, the display looks great and the board has great IO connectivity.

 //**Physical Board Wiring**//